PranavRudra/CMSC330/ADTs.md

 ### Static Typing
 - well-typed programs are accepted by the language's type system
 - well-defined programs are defined by the language's semantics (i.e. `char buf[4]; buf[4] = 'c';` isn't well-defined)
-- type-safe language is a language in which well-typed programs are always well-defined (i.e. well-typed => well-defined)
+- type-safe language is one in which well-typed programs are always well-defined (i.e. well-typed => well-defined)

 ```ocaml
     4 + "hi";;                                  (* undefined *)